DhiegoFC/Industrial_IoT/lessons/week_02/sources/README.md

 - Port: `1883`
 - Topic: `application/"application-id"/device/"deviceEUI"/event/up`

 🔍 You should start receiving **uplink messages** from your Arduino MKR WAN 1310, forwarded through the gateway and ChirpStack.
+You also can download the node-red flow used in this lesson [here](./node-red/chirpstack-mqtt-integration.json) and import it.

 ---